-Government grants relating to income is presented in gross under "Other income" in the consolidated statement of profit or loss and other comprehensive income.
+Government grants relating to income is presented in gross under "Other income and gain, net" in the consolidated statement of profit or loss and other comprehensive income.

-2.17 Accounting for income taxes
+2.20 Accounting for income taxes

 Income tax comprises current tax and deferred tax.